 In other words, most Belgian Chocolate is made in small, local chocolate shops, using high quality ingredients, with recipes that haven’t changed much in more than 100 years.
 Even as most industries are subject to large scale shifts toward higher output for cheaper cost, Belgian Chocolate production remains true to its foundations.

 One final thing that helped Belgian Chocolate keep its rank and status in the world is the country’s perfect location.
 The presence of international people in Brussels is second only to New York.
 Brussels is also home to the headquarters of the European Union and NATO.
 To say it’s a hub is an understatement.

 Since there are so many people from every corner of the globe coming and going through Belgium, Belgian Chocolate makes a perfect gift.
 In fact, shops in Brussels International Airport are said to sell the most chocolate in the world.
 With 220,000 tonnes of chocolate produced in the country, it’s neat to think how far and wide that chocolate goes.

 When people say Belgian Chocolate is the best, we have to agree.
 It’s not just the type of chocolate, but the care that goes into creating it, and the history that has brought it to where it is today.
 We encourage people to fall in love with Belgian Chocolate and realize that its amazing flavor and texture is steeped with a rich history and fascinating story.

 Love Belgian Chocolate as much as we do?
 Be sure to check out our online store.
-If you’re looking for Chocolate Wholesale Business Gifts, no problem, that’s our specialty!
+If you’re looking for Chocolate Wholesale Business Gifts, like Belgian dark chocolate coins.
+No problem, that’s our specialty!
 Call us today at 360-332-3900; one of our chocolate experts are on hand to help you place an order.